XHCAO-FM

-XHCAO-FM (89.1 MHz) is a radio station in Ciudad Camargo, Tamaulipas, Mexico, serving Reynosa, Tamaulipas and McAllen, Texas.
+XHCAO-FM (89.1 MHz) is a radio station in Ciudad Camargo, Tamaulipas, Mexico, serving Reynosa, Tamaulipas and Rio Grande Valley, Texas.

 History

 XHCAO began on 101.7 FM, with a concession awarded to Liza Garza Acosta on August 16, 1994.
 In 2000, it was sold to Radio BMP de Ciudad Camargo, around the same time it moved to 89.1 FM.

+It broadcast the formats La Comadre, La Mejor and La Ley until 2006 when it was transferred to XHRR-FM.

-In April 2019, R Communications sold XHCAO, XHAVO and XHRR to Radio Ultra, S.A. de C.V.
-The concession transfer is pending IFT approval.
+In April 2019, R Communications sold the Radio United stations in Mexico, including XHCAO, XHAVO, and XHRR, to Radio Ultra, S.A. de C.V., a company owned by the Bichara family.
+The Federal Telecommunications Institute (IFT) approved the transfer on September 2, 2020.